bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-07-10-newsletter.md

   identified as creating transactions with feerates below the current minimum due to a misunderstanding about the maximum size of a Bitcoin signature, which is 72 bytes.
-Bitcoin signatures vary in size, with slightly less than half of all randomly-generated signatures being 72 bytes, slightly less than half being 71 bytes, and the small remainder being 70 bytes or smaller.
+Bitcoin signatures vary in size, with half of all randomly-generated signatures being 72 bytes, slightly less than half being 71 bytes, and the small remainder being 70 bytes or smaller.

     At a guess, the developers of some software looked at a randomly-selected signature, saw that it was 71 bytes, and assumed